 - Preheat oven to 350°F/177°C. Line a muffin pan with cupcake liners.
 Set aside.

-- In a medium bowl, sift together flour, baking powder, baking soda, and salt.
+- In a medium bowl, sift the flour, baking powder, baking soda, and salt.
 Set aside.

 - With the mixer on low speed and in three parts, alternately add the dry ingredients and the milk to the batter, beginning and ending with the dry ingredients.
 Beat until just combined.
 Fold in the strawberry puree.

 - Fill cupcake liners 2/3 full and bake for 17-19 minutes, or until a toothpick inserted in the center comes out clean.

-- In a large bowl using a hand-held mixer or stand mixer fitted with the paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth and creamy, 2-3 minutes.
+- In a large bowl, using a hand-held mixer or stand mixer fitted with the paddle attachment, beat the cream cheese and butter together on medium-high speed until smooth and creamy, 2-3 minutes.

-Keywords: strawberry cake, strawberry frosting, summer dessert
+Keywords: strawberry cake, strawberry frosting, summer dessert, strawberry cupcake